 Check out a comparison chart of all ProForm ellipticals here.

-The ProForm Carbon EX is available for just $999, or pay just $56/month with 0% financing for up to 18 months.
-Free shipping and a 30-day money guarantee!
+The ProForm Carbon EX is available for just $999 with FREE shipping, or pay just $56/month with 0% financing for up to 18 months.
+Due to increased demand during the pandemic, shipping is delayed on this machine until 2/10/21.
+If you are looking for a budget elliptical sooner, we suggest considering the Horizon 7.0 AE.

 20° Power Adjustable Ramp – Adjust your incline up to 20 degrees to target a variety of muscles during your workout.